saltzmanjoelh/aws-deploy-kit/cli-help/04-build-and-publish.md

                           all products are built, then this command will be ran after each product is built, in their source directory.
-  -k, --ssh-key-path <ssh-key-path>
-                          Specify an SSH key for private repos.
-Since we are building inside Docker, your usual .ssh directory is not available inside the container.
-Example: -k /home/user/.ssh/my_key
   -f, --function-role <function-role>
                           When publishing, if you need to create the function, this is the role being used to execute the function.